muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

 - Minimum depth threshold: 0.3 meters (prevents corrections in very shallow or dry pools).
 - Minimum barometric difference threshold: 5 hPa (avoids adjustments due to sensor noise).

-Users should verify local variations between observed logger values and the weather station data during deployment.
-If significant discrepancies are noted (e.g., individual instrument, elevation differences or microclimates), consider modifying these thresholds in `dataValidation.py` and `testsAB.py` to better suit your specific environment.
+Users should verify if there are any local variations between observed logger values and weather station data post deployment.
+If significant discrepancies are noted (e.g., individual instruments, elevation differences or microclimates), consider modifying these thresholds in `dataValidation.py` and `testsAB.py` to better suit your specific environment.
+The goal is to align the deployed, field calibrated AquaTroll with the observed weather station hPa value.

 ## Quality Assurance and Testing
 To maintain data integrity, the project includes A/B tests implemented in `testsAB.py`.
 These tests validate: